 Bridgeway Academy is a registered charity that provides a day school program and outreach programs for students with LD or ADHD.
-Bridgeway has three locations throughout Nova Scotia; Dartmouth, Truro and Stellarton.
+Bridgeway has two locations throughout Nova Scotia; Dartmouth and Truro.
 Bridgeway was started by a mom who was frustrated with the education her son with LD was receiving.
 She felt trapped in a system that didn’t seem to understand him or his needs.
 She knew he could learn, if only he was taught the way he learned best.
 She knew parents needed another choice.

 At Bridgeway we understand...

 We understand when education meets your child’s best interest learning happens.

 We understand when a program is built around your child’s needs they can succeed.

 We understand you are the expert on your child and when included the missing piece to learning is discovered.

 We understand that a teacher’s job is to equip your child with an educational compass to navigate complicated educational storms so that they become empowered.

 We understand your child needs an environment where they feel their differences make them the same.